 For me, personally, I went into an MSW program with the idea that I was working in youth development, youth services, and child welfare systems, and because of the over-representation of LGBT kids in foster and adoptive care, that was my focus.
 I took classes in Contemporary Cultures in the United States and Social Justice and Human Diversity, learned about all the identity groups, and it blew my mind open.
 And for the first time, in that course, as a social work student at 30 years old, I was confronted with being a White person, and being a male, and carrying privilege, whereas my focus had been on being working class and gay – areas where I was targeted.
 And that radically reshaped the way I understand the intersections of identity and what it means to be meaningfully involved in doing this work.

-So adopting an African American boy, in the context of St. Louis, there are questions about, “What high school did you go to?” and underlying racism and classism that are embedded in that.
-And the issues around Michael Brown, and police brutality, and criminal justice, and driving while Black and getting pulled over.
-All of these things were professionally important to me and now they have a more personal importance in a way that could potentially impact my son.
+So adopting an African American boy, in the context of St. Louis, there are questions about, “What high school did you go to?” and underlying racism and classism embedded in that.
+And the issues around Michael Brown and police brutality and criminal justice and driving while Black and getting pulled over — all of these things were professionally important to me and now they have a more personal importance in a way that could potentially impact my son.
 That’s motivating for thinking about how we impact those systems.
 He’s 11 already and 2039 is 21 more years away.
 He’ll be in his 30s by then.
 What could St. Louis look like?
-What could racial equity look like?
+What could Racial Equity look like?
 And what benefits would that have for him?
-He has a class privilege that comes from being raised by two White, gay dads who are middle class, and professional, and can provide him a lot.
+He has a class privilege that comes from being raised by two White, gay dads who are middle class and professional and can provide him a lot.
 But those only go so far.

 Rachel: You’re stirring up all this stuff for me, because this ‘not Black and not White piece’ comes up for my children often, actually from other children asking, “What color are you?”
 So my son will come home and he’s like, “Well, in the winter, I’m pink.
 But then in the spring, I get tan.
 But then in the summer.
 I get Brown.
 So I think I’m like three colors.
 And so is my sister.
 But Mommy is Brown.
 And sometimes dark Brown.
 But daddy is always pink.”
 Like, these very physical features.
 And they want to know what color I am, but I’m all these colors and I don’t know how to answer that question.